UofUEpiBio/PHS7045-advanced-programming/syllabus.md

 ## Description:

-This course develops students’ ability to write R scripts which address complex questions that cannot be otherwise addressed with existing R packages.
-The nature of these scripts are often intensive and require sophistication to debug and increase the efficiency of run time.
-Topics covered include: functions and vectorized programming, debugging and code optimization, parallel computing, C/C++ to R coding, R package creation, the linux environment, and running jobs on the university’s high performance computing nodes.
+This course develops students’ ability to write R scripts that address complex questions that cannot be otherwise addressed with existing R packages.
+These scripts are often intensive and require sophistication to debug and reduce computing time.
+Topics covered include functions and vectorized programming, debugging and code optimization, parallel computing, C/C++ to R coding, R package creation, the Linux environment, and running jobs on the university’s high-performance computing nodes.
 Students will learn through seeing (lectures), doing (homeworks), and teaching (helping one another improve coding).
-This course is aimed for students with at least moderate proficiency in R programming and/or strong proficiency in another programming language such as Python and C/C++.
+This course is aimed for students with at least moderate proficiency in R programming and/or strong proficiency in another programming language, such as Python and C/C++.

 ## Professors: